ARMmbed/mbed-os-5-docs/docs/porting/target/static_pinmap.md

     int peripheral = (int)pinmap_peripheral(pin, PinMap_xxx);
     int function = (int)pinmap_find_function(pin, PinMap_xxx);

-    const PinMap explicit_pinmap = {pin, peripheral, function};
+    const PinMap static_pinmap = {pin, peripheral, function};

-    xxx_init_direct(obj, &explicit_pinmap);
+    xxx_init_direct(obj, &static_pinmap);
 }
 ```

 - Provide `constexpr` pin-map tables in the header file.

 Move pinmap tables from `PeripheralPins.c` to `PeripheralPinMaps.h` (create new file) and add `constexpr` specifier in the pin-map table declarations.
 The tables are required in the header file, so can be included and used by constant expression utility functions to find and return mapping without pulling the pin-map table into the image.

 **Note:**
 Please include `<mstd_cstddef>` module and use `MSTD_CONSTEXPR_OBJ_11` macro instead `constexpr` specifier.
 This must be done for backward compatibility with `ARM 5` compiler which does not support constant expressions.
 When `ARM 5` compiler is in use `MSTD_CONSTEXPR_OBJ_11` will be translated to `const`.

 Example pin-map table below: